 2. Create Personalized Blog Content

-Content creation is becoming integral to marketing strategies, and the financial services industry is no exception.
+Data-driven content creation is becoming integral to marketing strategies, and the financial services industry is no exception.
 However, creating content isn’t as simple as making a few standardized resources for customers.

 Content isn’t one-size-fits-all, even if some pieces appeal to wide demographics.
 Instead, try to optimize your blogs and resources based on small customer segments, and then advertise them to consumers that have the most interest in that content.
 Here are two primary ways to segment customers when creating targeted content: